wetware/casm/README.md

 1. Cluster membership is dynamic.
 2. Queries are inconsistent (CASM is a [PA/EL](https://en.wikipedia.org/wiki/PACELC_theorem) system).
-3. All data is authenticated.
+3. Network data is automatically signed and validated.

 Users can stack additional guarantees in application logic, for example by building a consistency protocol out of CASM parts.